 C Renal artery atherosclerosis

 E Recurrent urinary tract infection

-A clinical study is performed with pediatric subjects who had minimal change disease.
-These patients are observed to have prominent periorbital edema.
-Laboratory test findings from serum and urine tests are analyzed.
-Which of the following laboratory test findings is most likely to be consistently present in these subjects?.
+A clinical study is performed with pediatric subjects who had a diagnosis of minimal change disease.
+These patients were observed to have prominent periorbital edema at diagnosis.
+Laboratory test findings from serum and urine tests were analyzed.
+Which of the following laboratory test findings is most likely to have been consistently present in these subjects?.

 A Nitrite positive urinalysis specimen

 A 12-year-old boy is a member of a family with a history of renal disease, with males more severely affected than females.
 He is found to have auditory nerve deafness, corneal dystrophy, and ocular lens dislocation.
 A urinalysis shows microscopic hematuria.
 A renal biopsy is performed.
 Microscopically, the glomeruli show glomerular capillaries with irregular basement membrane thickening and attenuation with splitting of the lamina densa.
 The mesangial matrix is increased and epithelial cells may appear foamy.
 Which of the following is the most likely diagnosis?